-Name Туре Unit Description dipNdata int The number of data points (pixels) used to fit the model. totFlux float nJy Calibrated flux for point source model measured on the visit image centered at the centroid measured on the difference image (forced photometry flux) totFluxErr float nJy Estimated uncertainty of totFlux. diffFlux float nJy Calibrated flux for point source model centered on radec but measured on the difference of snaps comprising this visit 46 . diffFluxErr float nJy Estimated uncertainty of diffFlux. fpBkgd float nJy/asec 2 Estimated background at the position (centroid) of the object in the template image. fpBkgdErr float nJy/asec 2 Estimated uncertainty of fpBkgd. lxx float $asec^2$ Adaptive second moment of the source intensity.
-See Bernstein & Jarvis [2] for detailed discussion of all adaptive-moment related quanti- ties 47 . lyy float $asec^2$ Adaptive second moment of the source intensity. lxy float $asec^2$ Adaptive second moment of the , source intensity.
-Icov float[6] $asec^4$ Ixx, Iyy, Ixy covariance matrix.
-IxxPSF float $asec^2$ Adaptive second moment for the PSF. lyyPSF float $asec^2$ Adaptive second moment for the PSF.
-IxyPSF float $asec^2$ Adaptive second moment for the PSF.
+Name Туре Unit Description dipAngle float degrees Maximum likelihood fit of the angle between the meridian through the centroid and the dipole direction (bearing, from negative to positive lobe). dipCov float[21] various Covariance matrix of dipole model parameters. dipLnL float Natural log likelihood of the observed data given the dipole source model. dipChi2 float χ^2 statistic of the model fit. dipNdata int The number of data points (pixels) used to fit the model. totFlux float nJy Calibrated flux for point source model measured on the visit image centered at the centroid measured on the difference image (forced photometry flux) totFluxErr float nJy Estimated uncertainty of totFlux. diffFlux float nJy Calibrated flux for point source model centered on radec but measured on the difference of snaps comprising this visit 46 . diffFluxErr float nJy Estimated uncertainty of diffFlux. fpBkgd float nJy/arcsec 2 Estimated background at the position (centroid) of the object in the template image. fpBkgdErr float nJy/arcsec 2 Estimated uncertainty of fpBkgd.

-$^{^{46}}$ This flux can be used to detect sources changing on timescales comparable to snap exposure length (\sim 15 sec).
+$[\]overline{^{46}}$ This flux can be used to detect sources changing on timescales comparable to snap exposure length (~15 sec).